mawilms/lembas/README.md

 ## Special thanks

-I want to especially thank [@hecrj](https://github.com/hecrj) and Brock from the [Iced zulip server](https://iced.zulipchat.com).
+I want to especially thank Brock and [@hecrj](https://github.com/hecrj) from the [Iced zulip server](https://iced.zulipchat.com).
 Both were very helpful and their tipps were essential for this app.
+I also want to thank [Thornbach](https://fungalmancy.netlify.app/) for this great icon.